filecoin-project/community/projects/application/DeStore.md

 ## Docs

-Project (README.md)[https://github.com/De-store/De-Store#readme] is well maintained and all the details are available there. </br>
+Project's [README.md](https://github.com/De-store/De-Store#readme) is well maintained and all the details are available there. </br>
-(Presentation)[https://docs.google.com/presentation/d/1eYG8PzWb_P9I4_b66NYettWwl-eeMoT6Dm-T38uL8O8/edit#slide=id.p] containing all the details about the idea and development.</br>
+This is the [presentation](https://docs.google.com/presentation/d/1eYG8PzWb_P9I4_b66NYettWwl-eeMoT6Dm-T38uL8O8/edit#slide=id.p) containing all the details about the idea and development.</br>

 ## Team Info